calintat/minimal/README.md

 $ cp themes/minimal/exampleSite/config.toml .
 ```

 Now edit this file and add your own information.
-Note that some fields can be ommited.
+Note that some fields can be omitted.

 I recommend you use the theme's archetypes so now delete your site's `archetypes/default.md`.